2018 English cricket season: International tours

-Three men's international sides toured England and Wales during the season: Pakistan, Australia and India.
+Three men's international teams toured England and Wales during the season: Pakistan, Australia and India.
 Pakistan also visited Ireland midway through the tour and played the Irish team's first Test match at Malahide near Dublin.
 In preparation for this match the Irish team played a first-class match against Somerset at Taunton in April.
 At the end of their tour Pakistan played two T20 matches in Scotland on 12 and 13 June.
 The England team played a One Day International (ODI) against Scotland in Edinburgh in June, losing to Scotland for the first time in an ODI.

 The South African women's team also toured England to play three One Day International matches against the England women's cricket team in June and to compete in the 2018 England women's Tri-Nation Series Twenty20 competition against England and New Zealand.
 New Zealand then played three One Day Internationals against England in July.

-In addition the West Indies men's side played a single Twenty20 International against a Rest of the World XI team at Lord's in May 2018 to raise funds for stadiums damaged by Hurricane Irma and Hurricane Maria in September 2017.
+In addition the West Indies men's team played a single Twenty20 International against a Rest of the World XI team at Lord's in May 2018 to raise funds for stadiums damaged by Hurricane Irma and Hurricane Maria in September 2017.

 Pakistan tour

 Pakistan played two Test matches against England at Lord's and Headingley at the end of May and beginning of June.
-The series was drawn, each side winning one match.
+The series was drawn, each team winning one match.

 Ahead of the Tests, two first-class matches were played against Kent and Northants.
 Their match against Ireland took place after the two first-class county matches, and a two-day match was played against Leicestershire between this and the first Test against England.

 Pakistan won the first Test match by nine wickets on the fourth morning, playing "superbly but unspectacularly" to beat England comprehensively.
 The match was the first time England had lost the opening Test match of an English summer in 23 seasons.
 The BBC's cricket correspondent Jonathan Agnew called England's performance "truly dreadful" and was shocked that England could be "outplayed so comprehensively by a touring team at home in May" whist praising Pakistan as looking "sharper, better drilled and more prepared".
 Pakistan's "focus on basics", coaching and management were praised by The Express Tribune, whilst former Pakistan bowler Waqar Younis claimed that the win was his country's best at Lord's.
 Writing on CricInfo, George Dobell's view was that England's defeat was the "culmination of several years' of ECB policies that have disrespected Test cricket".

 England won the second Test within three days, defeating Pakistan by an innings and 55 runs in an "emphatic victory".